issa-project/issa-pipeline/pipeline/README.md

 There are two levels of configuration that define the data flow and processing options:
  - environment and data loaction are defined in [env.sh](../env.sh)
  - processing options for Python scripts are defined in [config.py](config.py)

+## Data Updates
+Initial run of ISSA pipeline creates dataset file repository, intermedidate storage and resulting KG in the Virtuoso triple store.
+After that ISSA pipeline can be run periodically to incrementally update the KG with new documents data from the source.
+On the update the metadata will be reprocessed in full to account for the updates in the source.
+However, the text extraction and annotation would be performed on the new documents only.
+The triple store will be updated accordingly.
+The data is stored in the dataset directory and each update (including initial load) is saved in the subdirectory with its date.

 ## Pipeline Step-by-step
 ### Metadata